jameschapman19/SSL-EY/readme.md

 Public Benchmarks
 --------------------

-Our loss function plugs into public SSL software pipelines.
+Our loss function plugs into public SSL software pipelines and all of the results in the paper were produced from our public fork of solo-learn.

 solo-learn
 ***********